Must-Read Books on Construction Management

 - Don’t cost an arm and a leg (an affordable price tag in each case.)

 You’ll find two broad categories: those that focus specifically on construction management; and those that present general know-how and skills that are of value in construction management too.

-Even if some conflicts at your company office or on a construction site are inevitable, if they are handled correctly everybody can come out on them feeling satisfied about the result.
+- Getting to Yes: Negotiating Agreement Without Giving In, by Roger Fisher, William L. Ury, and Bruce Patton: Even if some conflicts at your company office or on a construction site are inevitable if they are handled correctly everybody can come out on them feeling satisfied with the result.

 - Small Business Marketing Kit For Dummies, by Barbara Findlay Schenck: If you want to do construction management, you need to attract customers with construction projects you can manage.
 In the true ‘For Dummies’ style of short, pithy sections, livened up with humor.

 - How to Win Friends and Influence People, by Dale Carnegie: A prime part of construction management is getting on with people and helping to move customers and teams towards desired results.
 Combine this with the Small Business Marketing Kit For Dummies (see above) to get as much construction work as you can manage.